DtxdF/AppJail/README.md

 appjail network detach jpub
 ```

-However, it is necessary to edit the template using `appjail config -ej jbridge` and remove the lines where AppJail attaches the interface to not provide connection to the outside when the jail is restarted.
+However, it is necessary to edit the template using `appjail-config edit -j jbridge` and remove the lines where AppJail attaches the interface to not provide connection to the outside when the jail is restarted.

 AppJail does not destroy an interface that is not a member of the specified bridge, so if we stop the jail using `appjail stop` the `s[ab]_jpub` interface is still in the system.
 To force the destruction of an `if_epair(4)` interface use `appjail network detach -df`.